ros2/design/articles/101_build_tool.md

 The tool invokes CMake only a single time and uses CMake's `include` function to process all packages in a single context.
 While this is an efficient approach since all targets across all packages can be parallelized it comes with significant disadvantages.
 Due to the single context all function names, targets and tests share a single namespace across all packages and on a larger scale this easily leads to collisions.
-The single context is also subject to side effects between the packages and sometimes requires to add additional target dependencies across package boundaries.
+The single context is also subject to side effects between the packages and sometimes requires adding additional target dependencies across package boundaries.

 ### catkin_make_isolated